 This introductory course examines the principles of pharmacology required to administer medications in a safe and professional manner.
 Medication administration requires the application of the nursing process for clinical decision-making.
 Various routes of medication administration are introduced and complementary, indigenous, alternative remedies, and polypharmacy across the lifespan are also explored.
-Prerequisite: Admission to PN program Corequisites: PRAN 100, PRAN 110, PRAN 112, PRAN 115, PRAN 150 2 CR / (30 lecture hours total)
+Corequisites: PRAN 100, PRAN 110, PRAN 112, PRAN 115, PRAN 150 2 CR / (Total course hours 30)

-PRAN 120 Professional Communications 2
+Professional Communications 2

 This course provides the student with an opportunity to develop professional communication skills with the older adult, and clients requiring end of life care.
 Interprofessional communication is further developed.
-Prerequisites: PRAN 100, PRAN 110, PRAN 112, PRAN 115, PRAN 118 with 80% or higher in theory and 100% in math, PRAN 150 and PRAN 190 with "Satisfactory" grade Corequisites: PRAN 101, PRAN 122, PRAN 125, PRAN 128, PRAN 155 2 CR / (30 lecture hours total)
+Prerequisites: PRAN 100, PRAN 110, PRAN 112, PRAN 115, PRAN 118 with 80% or higher in theory and 100% in math, PRAN 150 and PRAN 190 with "Satisfactory" grade Corequisites: PRAN 101, PRAN 122, PRAN 125, PRAN 128, PRAN 155 2 CR / (Total course hours 30)

-PRAN 122 Variations in Health 2
+Variations in Health 2

 This course increases the student's understanding of pathophysiology as it relates to the aging process and selected chronic illness.
 The main focus of this course is on the care of the older adult experiencing a health challenge.

-Cultural diversity in healing practices will be explored as well as evidence informed research and practice.
-Prerequisites: PRAN 100, PRAN 110, PRAN 112, PRAN 115, PRAN 118 with 80% or higher in theory and 100% in math, PRAN 150 and PRAN 190 with "Satisfactory" grade Corequisites: PRAN 101, PRAN 120, PRAN 125, PRAN 128, PRAN 155 3 CR / (45 lecture hours total)
+Cultural diversity in healing practices

+will be explored as well as evidence

+Prerequisites: PRAN 100, PRAN 110,

+PRAN 112, PRAN 115, PRAN 118 with

+80% or higher in theory and 100% in

+math, PRAN 150 and PRAN 190 with

+Corequisites: PRAN 101, PRAN 120,